-Spring rolls are great as a snack, in addition to some other dish or even as a main β we eat them in so many occasions and we never get bored.
+Fried Spring rolls are great as a snack.
+Moreover, add them to some other dish or even as a main.
+We eat them in so many occasions and we love them.

-Also, you can experiment with the ingredients and add whatever comes to your mind β some other kind of meat, pawns or even make it with vegetables only.
+In addition, you can experiment with the ingredients and add whatever comes to your mind.
+Slome other kind of meat, pawns or even make it with vegetables only.

 Also, take a look at our Vietnam Photo Collection in Travel Inspiration – Vietnam in 25 photos.